OffchainLabs/arbitrum-docs/arbitrum-docs/build-decentralized-apps/arbitrum-vs-ethereum/02-block-numbers-and-time.md

 As in Ethereum, Arbitrum clients submit transactions, and the system executes those transactions at some later time.
 In Arbitrum, clients submit transactions by posting messages to the Ethereum chain, either [through the sequencer](/how-arbitrum-works/sequencer.md#happycommon-case-sequencer-is-live-and-well-behaved) or via the chain's [delayed inbox](/how-arbitrum-works/sequencer.md#unhappyuncommon-case-sequencer-isnt-doing-its-job).

 Once in the chain's core inbox contract, transactions are processed in order.
-Generally, some time will elapse between the time when a message is put into the inbox (and timestamped) and the time when the contract processes the message and carries out the transaction requested by the message.
+Generally, some time will elapse between when a message is put into the inbox (and timestamped) and when the contract processes the message and carries out the transaction requested by the message.

 Additionally, since the calldata of Arbitrum transactions (or the DAC certificate on AnyTrust chains) is posted to Ethereum, the gas paid when executing them includes an L1 component to cover the costs of the batch poster.